MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ComboBoxText.md

 new
 ---

-### multi method new ( Bool :$empty! )

 Create a new plain object.
-The value doesn't have to be True nor False.
-The name only will suffice.

-### multi method new ( N-GObject :$widget! )
+    multi method new ( Bool :empty! )

-Create a simple text combobox using a native object from elsewhere.
-See also `Gnome::GObject::Object`.
+Create an object using a native object from elsewhere.
+See also **Gnome::GObject::Object**.

-### multi method new ( Str :$build-id! )
+    multi method new ( N-GObject :$widget! )

-Create a simple text combobox using a native object from a builder.
-See also `Gnome::GObject::Object`.
+Create an object using a native object from a builder.
+See also **Gnome::GObject::Object**.

+    multi method new ( Str :$build-id! )

 gtk_combo_box_text_new
 ----------------------

-Creates a new `Gnome::Gtk3::ComboBoxText`, which is a `Gnome::Gtk3::ComboBox` just displaying strings.
+Creates a new **Gnome::Gtk3::ComboBoxText**, which is a **Gnome::Gtk3::ComboBox** just displaying strings.

-Returns: A new `Gnome::Gtk3::ComboBoxText`
+Returns: A new **Gnome::Gtk3::ComboBoxText**

 Since: 2.24